 Over 90% of Edmontonians recycle.
 You must separate your garbage from your recycling.
 The City of Edmonton collects your garbage and recycling every week on the same day of the week, all year long.
+All single-unit and some multi-unit homes have been provided with a black garbage cart, a green food scraps cart and a green food scraps pail.

 Garbage goes into a bag (any colour).
 It cannot weigh more than 20 kg.

-- Food waste

 - Worn out items

 - Diapers

 - Styrofoam